 Why Is My Air Conditioner Leaking?

-Air conditioning leaking water can be a frequent issue.
-One of the most common causes of an air conditioner leak is a plugged condensate drain line.
-The condensate drain line is responsible for removing excess moisture from the air conditioning system.
-When this line becomes clogged with dirt, debris or mold, water can back up and start to escape.
+A cooling system leaking water can be a frequent issue.
+One of the most common causes of an AC leak is a blocked condensate drain line.
+The condensate drain line is is supposed to take away extra moisture from the air conditioning system.
+When this line becomes plugged with dirt, dust or mold, water can back up and start to come out of the unit.

-Why Is My Air Conditioner Freezing Up?
+Why Does My Air Conditioner Freeze Up?

-Why Is My Air Conditioner So Loud?
+Is My Air Conditioner Supposed to Be Loud?